-[kn-calc=(CODE-TO-EVALUATE) min='MIN NUMBER' max='MAX NUMBER' precision='VALUE-PRECISION' format]
+[kn-calc=(CODE-TO-EVALUATE) precision='VALUE-PRECISION']

 The kn-calc tag is the tool to calculate expressions between different values on widget execution.
 Everything inside the brackets will be evaluated after the other tags substitution, so will be possible to use other tags inside.